-Lot of schools and colleges in India provide Direct admission in Nursing in diploma, graduate and post graduate courses in Nursing.
-The introductory courses of Direct admission in Nursing, familiarize students with the basics of nursing whereas the master degree helps them in specializing in the field of their choice.
-After completing the course after Direct admission in Nursing, nurses must register with the organization for registration of nurses present in every state.
+Lot of schools and colleges in India provide Nursing in diploma, graduate and post graduate courses in Nursing.
+The introductory courses of Direct admission in Nursing Colleges, familiarize students with the basics of nursing whereas the master degree helps them in specializing in the field of their choice.
+After completing the course after Direct admission Nursing, nurses must register with the organization for registration of nurses present in every state.

-Different courses of nursing available for Direct admission in Nursing are:
+Different courses of nursing available for B.Sc Nursing Direct admission are:

 |B.S.C (basic)||4 years||10+2 Class pass with 45% aggregate in PCBE|